Snohomish, Washington: Government and politics

 Snohomish is a noncharter code city that has a strong mayor–council government, with an elected mayor and an elected city council.
 The seven part-time city councilmembers are elected at-large to four-year terms that are staggered, with odd years for elections.
-The city operated under a council–manager government from 1971 to 2017 after a vote in November 1971 to change the system of government.
-Snohomish switched back to a mayor–council system in 2017 after a vote that passed by a margin of 11 votes.
-Former city councilmember Linda Redmon was elected mayor in 2021 as part of a shift to more progressive officials.
+The city adopted a council–manager form of government in November 1971 through a referendum.
+Snohomish switched back to a mayor–council system in 2017 after a referendum that passed by a margin of 11 votes.
+Aaron Hoffman was elected mayor in 2025.
 The city government has 50 full-time employees and operated under a $22.7 million budget in 2016.
 It is led by the city administrator, an unelected position appointed by the mayor and confirmed by a city council vote.
-Heather Thomas has served in the role since 2022.
+Ken Klein has served in the role since 2026.

 At the federal level, Snohomish is part of the 1st congressional district, represented by Democrat Suzan DelBene.
 The district encompasses parts of Snohomish and King counties between Arlington and Bellevue that generally lie east of Interstate 5.
 At the state level, the city is part of the 44th legislative district, which also includes Mill Creek, southeastern Everett, and unincorporated areas.
 Snohomish is also wholly part of the Snohomish County Council's 5th district, which also includes Lake Stevens and the Skykomish Valley.